collectivesense/logsense-docker-fluentd-forwarder/README.md

 # Docker Fluentd forwarder for LogSense

+Please edit the `docker-compose.yaml` file in order to use your customer token in the `LOGSENSE_TOKEN` env variable.

-Run you Fluentd forwader by the Docker Compose:
+The next step is to run you Fluentd forwader by the Docker Compose:

 ```$ docker-compose up -d```